-One of Jon's earliest attempts at songwriting was overheard in a Detroit folk music club called The Chessmate by a Canadian singer/songwriter named Joan Anderson.
+The folk revival of the 1960s introduced Jon to ethnic folk music, urban and rural blues and the singer/songwriters who rose up out of that era, inspiring him to pick up a guitar for the first time and attempt his own songwriting.
+One of Jon's earliest compositions was overheard by Canadian singer/songwriter Joan Anderson.
 She encouraged Jon by telling him, "You stick with that, young man.
 You've got something there."
-Ms. Anderson later changed her name to Joni Mitchell and her encouragement has naturally inspired Jon ever since.
+Ms. Anderson later changed her name to Joni Mitchell and her encouragement has been a primary motivator for Jon's songwriting ever since.

 Jon's creative explosion reached a peak by 1987.
 Exhausted and somewhat uninspired by changes in the music industry, Jon pulled back from his efforts for 6 years to study American Music History, venturing out only occasionally to perform Gospel music.
 By 2007 a request to return to local stages in the Northeast resulted in greater response than he'd ever known previously, which in turn inspired a raft of new songs.

 Jon released his first solo album, "In This Present Form," in late spring, 2011.
 Produced by multi-instrumentalist Seth Connelly, the album echoed most of his musical influences and personal beliefs and was greeted very positively, with wide support and encouragement from audiences in the Northeast.
 In 2012 Jon began working with another multi-instrumentalist, Jeff Root.
 Their collaboration has resulted in Jon's latest CD, "Old School Moderne," released in October of 2016.